 How to sign up

-If you want to sign up for the Minor: Data in business you have to select CCMVM1011U Minor: Data in business when you sign up for electives.
+If you like to sign up for the Minor: Data in business you have to select CDSCM1011U Minor: Data in business when you sign up for electives.
 You will then subsequently be signed up for all three courses.
 You do not have to select all three courses individually.